davebenson/daveb-option-parser/README.md

 after the short-option blob in the same order as in the short options.

 ### `setExclusive`(_required_, _arrayOfOptionNames_)

+Prevent more than one of a set of options to be used.

+If required, exactly one must be set.

 ### `addPreset`(_name_, _description_, _optionDictionary_)
 When this long-option is encountered, all the various attributes